babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.OMR.md

-It is a standalone on-premise API that helps in recognizing the optical marks from images of scanned documents, surveys, questionnaires, quizzes and examination papers.
+It is a standalone on-premise API that helps in recognizing the human-marked data from images of scanned documents, surveys, questionnaires, quizzes and examination papers.

 Aspose.OMR for .NET not only acts as an Optical Mark Recognition engine.
 It also provides a handy graphical control which can be used for manual tuning of the threshold and markup to see changes in the real-time.